Education, Utopia, Necessity, and Existential Poverty

 Shrouded in secrecy, the Nobel Foundation first opened its archives to researchers in 1976.
 When the information needed to analyse the basis for the awarding of prizes became available, Robert Marc Friedman took to making such study of the rationales used to arrive at the decisions.

 In his book ‘The Politics of Excellence’ he reveals how the nominations and awards fell short of Alfred Nobel’s vision of the ‘best of science’, instead rewarding middling achievement.
 What we find is a discussion of a politics of “narrow professional interests, boosterism, and careerist advancement” affecting the institution (Friedman, 2001).

-This discussion of the labeling effect amply articulates the kind of existential poverty which is imposed on marginalised sections of the population.
-Howard Becker developed labeling theory suggesting the premise: “Social rules define situation and the kinds of behavior appropriate to them, specifying some actions as ‘right’ and forbidding others as ‘wrong’.
+This discussion of the labelling effect amply articulates the kind of existential poverty which is imposed on marginalised sections of the population.
+Howard Becker developed labelling theory suggesting the premise: “Social rules define situation and the kinds of behaviour appropriate to them, specifying some actions as ‘right’ and forbidding others as ‘wrong’.

 When a rule is enforced, the person who is supposed to have broken it may be seen as a special kind of person, one who cannot be trusted to live by the rules agreed on by the group.
 He is regarded as an outsider” (Becker, 1963).

 Perceived as being outside of a particular social group or strata, people are often de-legitimised (un-valued) via being seen as outsiders holding untrustworthy funds of knowledge or skills.
 The existential life which extends beyond the thinking, acting, feeling, living human individual is impoverished by such practices (Macquarrie, 1972).